The Quest for AI That Remembers Conversations

 This separation is crucial for scalability and maintainability.
 It allows the memory system to grow independently of the agent’s processing power, and different memory retrieval strategies can be employed without altering the agent’s core logic.
 For a deeper dive into this, refer to our article on AI Agent Memory Explained.

-Integrating Memory Retrieval into the Agent Loop
+Integrating Memory Retrieval into the Agent Loop for Persistent Chat Memory

 - User Input: The user provides a query or statement.